mozilla/application-services/docs/contributing.md

 - Run `cargo fmt` to ensure your Rust code is correctly formatted.
   - If you have modified any Swift code, also run `swiftformat --swiftversion 4` on the modified code.
 - Your code must run and pass all the automated tests before you submit your PR for review.
-  - The simplest way to confirm this is to use the `./automation/all_tests.sh` script, which runs all test suites and linters for Rust, Kotlin and Swift code.
+  - The simplest way to confirm this is to run `cargo all_tests` which uses the `./automation/all_tests.sh` script, that runs all test suites and linters for Rust, Kotlin and Swift code.
   - "Work in progress" pull requests are welcome, but should be clearly labeled as such and should not be merged until all tests pass and the code has been reviewed.
 - Your patch should include new tests that cover your changes, or be accompanied by explanation for why it doesn't need any.
 It is your